 1. THE ONSLOW FIELD, in charge of Rev. C. B. Paul, includes our Churches at Swansboro, Atlantic, and Enon Chapel; Bro.
 Paul also serves the church at Jacksonville which is in the Eastern Association.
 It was at first designed to include Piney Grove, but later this was transferred to the care of Bro.
 Olive.
 Only Atlantic received help from the Board; the amount was \$25.
-The work there is difficult but substantial progress has been made.
+The work there is difficult but substantial progress has been a building at Oriental.